wilstermanz/notes/chef_knife_writeup.md

 - Higher hardness for better edge retention (61 HRC)
 - On sale
 ##### Cons:
-- Higher hardness and very thin edge geometry mean more maintenence and care, and necessity for good cutting board
+- Higher hardness and very thin edge geometry mean more maintenance and care, and necessity for good cutting board

 ### $100-$149
 This price range will allow for the addition of a cutting board and whetstone